isabella232/net-two-factor-auth/part4-authenticator-app.md

 manager.RegisterTwoFactorProvider("SinchAuthToken", new SinchAuthTokenProvider());
 ```

-##Enabling SMS code to be sent out when phone is Added to the account
+##Enabling SMS code to be sent out when phone is added to the account
-Find SMSService in **IdentityConfig.cs**
+Find SMSService in **IdentityConfig.cs**:
 ```csharp
 public class SmsService : IIdentityMessageService {
 	public Task SendAsync(IdentityMessage message) {